bp100a/serial-usbipclient/README.md

 connections[0].sendall(data=b'\01\02\03\04')

 # response data can be read either explicitly by specifying the size of the expected
-# response, or if 0 size is specified, up to a delimiter.
+# response, or if 0, the size is specified, up to a delimiter.
 The delimiter is a property of
 # the connection and can be set, default=b'\r\n'
 connections[0].delimiter = b'\n'
 response: bytes = connections[0].response_data(size=0)  # reads until delimiter